 15] How many colleges should I apply to?

 Typically we recommend you apply to 3-7 schools in each round.
-You can tackle 5 with us and rest on your own.
+Mostly students work with us on 5 schools and then get a good understanding of the process / strategy involved and manage further applications accordingly.

 We recommend you do a college selection session so our experts can guide you.
 We believe in a well-researched and focussed strategy rather than a broad diversified strategy.

 16] How many brainstorming sessions will you conduct? / Why not more brainstorming sessions for the 10 school package?

 The number of brainstorming sessions is decided based on the number of schools you are working with us on.

+Additionally, every application has different requirement.
+Some applications may need 1 essay or some may need 4.
+Each BS session is up to 2 hrs.
+It’s a very creative process and the number of sessions/hours of BS session depends on how much you and your counsellor are able to cover in each session.
+Depending on number of schools that you choose to work with us on, the BS session can range from 1 to 4 or more.

 One school, 1 bs session